lunax28/AMCharts/README.md

 ## Synopsis

-A GUI Java FX application that retrieves the latest charts by genre.
+A GUI Java FX application to retrieve the latest charts by genre.

-Currently suited for the New Age genre.
+Currently suited for New Age.

 ## Requirements